Z-F-x/gnulinux-utils/README.md

 ### Option 1

-Copy paste the content of the files into either your .bashrc or your .zshrc depending on what **shell** you are using.
+Copy paste the content of the files into either your `.bashrc` or your `.zshrc` depending on what **shell** you are using.

 ### Option 2

-- make a new directory in your home directory, call it `gnulinux-utils` for instance.\
+- make a new directory in your home directory, call it `gnulinux-utils`, for instance.
   `mkdir` `~/gnulinux-utils`
-- make a new file for the script; for instance:\
+- make a new file for the script; for instance:
   `touch` `~/gnulinux-utils/mount-unmount-drives.sh`
 - Copy paste and save the content of same file in this repo to said file.